 Try not to discuss the details of separation with your child, but do let them know that you are available to them always.
 If the child does not express any feelings or ask questions, you may give a simple explanation.

 In children, accidents can cause complex reactions.
 Children may withdraw, experience a decrease in appetite or go through repeated nightmares.
 In certain extreme cases, the children may also develop a response to places that remind them of the tragedy.

 The only way you can talk it out with your child to rectify the trauma that accidents cause is by discussing the event with them when they are ready.
 Doing so will offer them closure, helping them to refer to the event as something that had happened earlier and that the child is now safe.
-Disaster updates as well as news reports can make certain images to prop up in the mind.
+Disaster updates, as well as news reports, can make certain images to prop up in the mind.
 You need to help them dissociate from the imagery and detach from the event so that you can reinforce that they are safe.

 This is the most common type of trauma that most children of the modern-age face.
 The pressure of not having both the parents around can mean that the parents are least concerned to the child.
-When children are left alone to make sense of their every day experiences and emotions, they tend to lack inputs from responsible and reasonable adults.
-It is important for kids to be at the perusal of important tips and inputs from adults because it helps children to self-soothe and make sense of relationships and the expectations that people have from them.
+When children are left alone to make sense of their everyday experiences and emotions, they tend to lack inputs from responsible and reasonable adults.
+It is important for kids to be at the perusal of important tips and inputs from adults because it helps children to self-soothe and makes sense of relationships and the expectations that people have from them.